View this document as: a single page | multiple pages.

 Authorized Party

 The authorized party in a trust agreement is the organization, person, or entity that is responsible for the specific release decisions covered by the trust agreement, including the release of subscriber attributes.
-The trust agreement stipulates who the expected authorized party is, as well as the parameters under which a request could be automatically granted, automatically denied, or require a runtime decision from an individual.
+The trust agreement stipulates who the expected authorized party is and the parameters under which a request could be automatically granted, be automatically denied, or require a runtime decision from an individual.
 For public-facing scenarios, the authorized party is expected to be the subscriber.
-For enterprise scenarios, the authorized party is expected to be the agency.
+The subscriber’s consent to release attributes is often gathered through an explicit consent process during the federation transaction (see Sec.
+4.6.1.3).

-Examples of different authorized parties are found in Sec 10.10.
+Examples of different authorized parties are found in Sec.
+9.10.

 Proxied Federation

 Fig. 1.
-Federation Proxy
+Federation proxy

 Diagram of a federation proxy accepting assertions from an upstream IdP and providing assertions to a downstream RP.

-The federated identifier (see Sec.
-3.3) of an assertion from a proxy SHALL indicate the proxy as the issuer of the assertion.
 The downstream RP receives and validates the assertion generated by the proxy, as it would an assertion from any other IdP.
-This assertion is based on the assertion the proxy receives from the upstream IdP.
-The contents of the assertion from the upstream IdP can be handled in several ways, depending on the method of proxying in use:
+This assertion is based on the assertion that the proxy receives from the upstream IdP.
+The contents of the assertion from the upstream IdP can be handled in several ways, depending on the method used by the proxy:

-The FAL of the connection between the proxy and the downstream RP is considered as the lowest FAL along the entire path, and the proxy SHALL accurately represent this to the downstream RP.
+The FAL of the connection between the proxy and the downstream RP is considered to be the lowest FAL along the entire path, and the proxy SHALL accurately represent this to the downstream RP.
 For example, if the connection between the upstream IdP and the proxy is FAL1 and the connection between the proxy and the downstream RP otherwise meets the requirements of FAL2, the connection between the proxy and the downstream RP is still considered FAL1.
 Likewise, if the connection between the upstream IdP and the proxy is FAL2 and the connection between the proxy and the downstream RP is only FAL1, the overall connection through the proxy is considered FAL1.

 Fulfilling Roles and Functions of a Federation Model